joeyyy09/FoodFiesta/README.md

 4. Push your changes to your forked repository.
 5. Create a pull request to merge your changes into the main repository.

-### License
+## License 📝

-This project is licensed to Harshith Mente
+This project is licensed to Harshith Mente.